Miss Cosmo 2024

 Miss Cosmo 2024 was the inaugural edition of the Miss Cosmo pageant, held at the Saigon Riverside Park in Ho Chi Minh City, Vietnam, on 5 October 2024.

-At the end of the event, Ketut Permata Juliastrid from Indonesia was crowned by the CEO of the Miss Cosmo Organization, Trần Việt Bảo Hoàng, as the inaugural titleholder.
+At the end of the event, Ketut Permata Juliastrid from Indonesia was crowned by the CEO of the Miss Cosmo Organization, Trần Việt Bảo Hoàng.

-Delegates from fifty-six countries and territories competed in this edition.
-The hosts for both the preliminary night and the grand finale were Miss International 2016, Kylie Verzosa, and Bùi Đức Bảo.
+The hosts for both the preliminary and the grand finale competition were Miss International 2016, Kylie Verzosa, and Bùi Đức Bảo.

+Fifty-six contestants from around the world competed at the pageant for the first time.

 Background

 Location and date

 The pageant was held at Saigon Riverside Park in Ho Chi Minh City, Vietnam, from 15 September to 5 October 2024, with participants from fifty-nine countries and territories.
 The Miss Cosmo Organization held a press conference to launch the competition on 11 June 2024 in Ho Chi Minh City.
 Licence holders for Miss Cosmo have been officially announced in 82 countries and territories.